Wald, Bern: Zimmerwald

 The oldest trace of a settlement in the area are several neolithic artifacts found at Äppenacker.
 Roman era artifacts and a lime kiln have been discovered scattered around the municipal area.
-The village and surrounding lands were owned by several Bernese families as well as Interlaken Abbey, Köniz and Münchenbuchsee Commanderys and the Obere Spital in Bern.
+The village and surrounding lands were owned by several Bernese families as well as Interlaken Monastery, Köniz and Münchenbuchsee Commanderys and the Obere Spital in Bern.
 In 1528 Bern adopted the new faith of the Protestant Reformation, secularized the monasteries and acquired their estates, including Zimmerwald.
 The village was combined to form the court of Obermuhlern and Zimmerwald in the Seftigen District.
 Until 1697 it was part of the large parish of Belp, then it formed an independent parish with the parish church in Zimmerwald.

 In 1641 the wealthy Bernese Werdt family built a hunting lodge in the village.
 In 1860 the Pension Beau Séjour was built in the park near the lodge.
 The Pension became famous, when in 1915, the Zimmerwald Conference was held there.
 The Zimmerwald Conference was the first of three international socialist conferences convened by anti-militarist socialist parties from countries that were originally neutral during World War I. The Zimmerwald movement grew out of the conferences.
 The delegates included Lenin and Leon Trotsky.
 Eventually the Pension was demolished and no trace remains of the building.

 In 1956 the University of Bern opened the Zimmerwald Observatory in the municipality.
 In 1988 a satellite monitoring station was added.
 Today, the village economy still relies mostly on farming and raising livestock.